Jakeler/ble-serial/README.md

 and started as usual.

 ### Additional steps for Windows
 Windows does not have a builtin feature to create virtual serial ports (like Linux does), so it is required to install a additional driver.
 I decided to use the open source `com0com` Null-modem emulator, downloaded from [here](https://sourceforge.net/projects/signed-drivers/files/com0com/v3.0/) as signed version.
 This is required because unsigned drivers can not be installed anymore.

-Note that on latest Windows 10 you likely still have to disable secure boot for it to work.
+**Note: on Windows 10+ you still have to disable secure boot for it to work.** Otherwise you might get a `Unexpected Error: SerialException` when starting ble-serial.

 ble-serial includes the `ble-com-setup` script to make the `com0com` configuration easier:
 ```console